-An additional challenge comes in obtaining the sample, it is recommended that the samples come from one industry reducing the potential for bias; however, it should include various sizes of companies within the industry if generalizability is to be expected.
-It is further recommended that the study identify multinational corporations, as one would expect international cooperation in this type of company structure as to engage in the seeking and utilizing best practices.
-Thus, the study must be balanced with organizations other than multinational corporations and multinational corporations (MNCs).
+An additional challenge comes in obtaining the sample; it is recommended that the sample come from one industry reducing the potential for lack of comparability yet possibly producing bias still exists.
+Therefore, the sample should include various sizes of companies within the industry if generalizability is to be expected.
+It is further recommended that multinational corporations be serve as one portion of the sample, as one would expect international cooperation in this type of company structure as to engage in the seeking and utilizing best practices.
+Thus, the sample must be equally balanced with organizations other than multinational corporations and multinational corporations (MNCs).
 If the findings reveal a strong bias, then multinational corporations may have to be removed from the study.
-It should be noted that this post hoc decision could in itself cause bias and a great deal of resources could be wasted.
-It is therefore recommended that the study be pilot tested on a few (i.e., less than 30 firms both MNCs and non-MNCs).
+It should be noted that this post hoc decision could in itself cause bias and a great deal of resources could be wasted; therefore, the sample must be carefully crafted.
+It is therefore recommended that the study be pilot tested on a few (i.e., less than 30 firms balancing MNCs and non-MNCs).